Episode Transcript

 I hope he's caught and put away for much longer

-so that he can't hurt other.
+so that he can't hurt other children.

 Speaker 4 (07:26):

-Children won't be well.
+Won't be well.

 Speaker 7 (07:28):

 We call it a cento jail.
-The kids can be
+The kids can be safe,

-safe and how this happened to them.
+and how this happened to them.

 Speaker 4 (07:42):

-There are people this didn't happen because the wind blew,
+There are people This didn't happen because the wind blew,

 it rained a lot.
 This is what an earthquake or